olajohn-ajiboye/blog/content/post/es6-module-system.md

 * **Using imported module.**

-Remember, the main puporse of a module is to have a re-usable piece of code.The piece of code exposes an API to us that we can then use without having to ever understand the implementation details of the code itself.
+Remember, the main purpose of a module is to have a reusable piece of code.The piece of code exposes an API to us that we can then use without having to ever understand the implementation details of the code itself.
 Let's start with the simple examples from `myModules`.
-Let's assume you have to calculate the average/sum of an array many times within your code.You could simply import ``myModules.js`` to perform the operation.Let's pretend these are even more complex algorthimic compuations and you do not want to or cannot write the functions yourself.
+Let's assume you have to calculate the average/sum of an array many times within your code.You could simply import ``myModules.js`` to perform the operation.Let's pretend these are even more complex algorithmic computations and you do not want to or cannot write the functions yourself.
 You can simply import the module and use them in your code like so:

 {{< highlight jsm "linenostart=1" >}}
 //app.js